Twycross

 Twycross is a small village and civil parish in the Hinckley and Bosworth district, in Leicestershire, England, on the A444 road.
-The population of the civil parish at the 2011 census was 850.
+Situated in the far west of the county and close to the North Warwickshire border, the population of the civil parish at the 2011 census was 850.
 The civil parish includes the villages of Norton Juxta Twycross and Orton on the Hill and the hamlets of Little Orton and Little Twycross, as well as Twycross Zoo, and the selective, private Twycross House School.

 The Twycross Cricket Club is a village club with a 1st and 2nd XI who play in the Leicestershire Senior League.
 It also has a Sunday XI which plays many friendly games throughout the season.

 The 1st team XI play regularly in the Premier division, whilst the 2nd team XI play in division 3, which hosts a 1st team and 2nd teams while also holding a Sunday friendly team.
 It has a youth set-up with under-15, under-13, and under-11 teams.